runrig-coop/hedgerows/index.md

 Indymedia?
 And if so, where?
 I've given short shrift to the recent history of sustainable farming in this essay, and I will have to address those details in a subsequent essay, since this one is already three times the length I'd originally intended.
-For my own understanding, I needed to bring these two movements to account before I could begin grappling with the more nuanced aspects of the commons and enclosure.
+For my own understanding, I needed to give a full account of these two movements before I could begin grappling with the more nuanced aspects of the commons and enclosure.
 Because I first encountered the commons through open source software, that's where it made the most sense to begin unravelling my own associations with the concept.
+The issue of the agricultural commons will have to wait.
+It also doesn't escape me that I've yet to rejoin my own earlier question, "How _do_ we begin leveling today's hedgerows?"
+That, too, I leave to a separate piece.

-My personal exploration of the commons is also situated within a specific community of practice, principally the Gathering for Open Agricultural Technology, but also Social.Coop and the Skywoman community.
+At the moment, my personal exploration of the commons is situated within a certain community of practice, principally the Gathering for Open Agricultural Technology, but also Social.Coop and the Skywoman community.
 I think it's critical to acknowledge this, because my own understanding, and in fact the very content of this essay, has proceeded directly from the conversations I've shared